SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Throwing and rethrowing functions can return control flow to an appropriate ``catch`` block even when they are nonreturning.

+A nonreturning function or method can be called to conclude the ``else`` clause of a guard statement, as discussed in :ref:`Statements_GuardStatement`.

-You can override nonreturning method, but the new method must preserve its return type and nonreturning behavior.
+You can override a nonreturning method, but the new method must preserve its return type and nonreturning behavior.

 .. syntax-grammar::